 Himalayan Institute funding enabled the schools to build new classrooms, and purchase vitally needed equipment, books, and teaching supplies.
 Salaries for teachers ensured ongoing classes.

 Support for a Traditional Sanskrit School

-In the district of Jaunpur in north India, the Institute supports a pathashala, or traditional Sanskrit school.
+In the district of Jaunpur in north India, the Institute has supported a pathashala, or traditional Sanskrit school.
 For half a century, this school has been an active institution for the indigenous arts and sciences of ancient India.
 It is one of the rare schools where Sanskrit is the medium for teaching and speaking.

 With the Institute’s support, the Sanskrit school built new classrooms and established a library.
-Institute funding also provides lodging and boarding to students studying in the traditional Gurukula style, in which students study scripture and practice spiritual discipline while living with their teachers.
+Institute funding also provided lodging and boarding to students studying in the traditional Gurukula style, in which students study scripture and practice spiritual discipline while living with their teachers.

 The efforts have helped to reintroduce subjects such as Vedic astrology, Vastu shastra (Vedic architecture), and the science of mantra and rituals.
 The ancient wisdom of the sages is preserved in the hearts and minds of those who study here.

 Tuition fees for schools in rural northern India are minimal by US standards, but prohibitive or a burden for many village children.
 Support from the Institute provided scholarships for dozens of village students, paying for their tuition and school supplies.

 The Institute is proud that its educational scholarship program has now reached Africa as well.
 Click here to learn more.